StackVista/stackstate-docs/use/perspectives/trace-perspective.md

 ### Topology Filters

 When you are in a view, you fetch traces for the components in that view.
 Therefore, you can use these same filters while in trace perspective to reduce/increase the number of components for which you want to fetch traces.
 You can learn more about how to use topology filters in the [topology perspective page](topology-perspective.md).
+Finally, this page also describes [how traces and topology](trace-perspective.md#traces-and-topology) are related.

 ### Trace Filters